delta-io/delta/PROTOCOL.md

 00000000000000000010.checkpoint.0000000003.0000000003.parquet
 ```

 It is possible that a writer will fail while writing out one or more parts of a multi-part checkpoint.
-Readers should search for any earlier checkpoint if when one or more pieces of a multi-part checkpoint are missing.
+Readers must only use a complete checkpoint, wherein all fragments are present.
+For performance reasons, readers should search for the most recent earlier checkpoint that is complete.

-Checkpoints for a given version must only be created after the version json has been successfully written.
+Checkpoints for a given version must only be created after the assosciated table version file has been successfully written.

 <!-- TODO: requirements on partitioning/ordering in checkpoints -->

 ### Data Files
-Data files can be stored in the root directory of the table or in any non-hidden (i.e. does not start with an `_`) subdirectory.
+Data files can be stored in the root directory of the table or in any non-hidden (i.e., does not start with an `_`) subdirectory.
 By default, the reference implementation stores data files in directories that are named based on the partition values for data in that file (i.e. `part1=value1/part2=value2/...`).
-This format is only used to follow existing conventions and is not required by the protocol.
+This directory format is only used to follow existing conventions and is not required by the protocol.
 Actual partition values for a file must be read from the transaction log.

 ### Last Checkpoint File